julien6387/supvisors/docs/configuration.rst

     The strategy used to solve conflicts upon detection that multiple instances of the same program are running.
     Possible values are in { ``SENICIDE``, ``INFANTICIDE``, ``USER``, ``STOP``, ``RESTART`` }.
-    This functionality is detailed in :ref:`conciliation`.
+    The use of this option is detailed in :ref:`conciliation`.

     *Default*:  ``USER``.